-Of the above cut sets, only the first three are unique making them the minimal cut sets for the top gate.
-Sets 4 through 7 are not minimum cut sets because each set contains an event already contained within the first three cut sets.
-In simple terms, I am not concerned with simultaneous failure of E1 and E2 because a failure of a single component E1 or E2 will lead to a system failure.
+Of the above cut sets, only the first three are unique, making them the minimal cut sets for the top gate.
+Sets 4 through 7 are not minimum cut sets because each set already contains an event within the first three cut sets.
+In simple terms, the simultaneous failure of E1 and E2 is not a concern because the failure of a single component, either E1 or E2, will lead to a system failure.

-A collection of minimal cut sets for a gate are generated by first creating the complete cut set list, then minimizing that list by applying a set of rule-based Boolean expressions to exclude cut sets which are not minimal.
-The rules used in minimum cut set generation are shown below, where A, B and C represent basic events.
+A collection of minimal cut sets for a gate is generated by first creating the complete cut set list and then by minimizing that list by applying a set of rule-based Boolean expressions to exclude cut sets that are not minimal.
+The minimum cut set generation rules are shown below, where A, B, and C represent basic events.